In addition to the FAQ's below, you can also read the transcripts from our most recent chat sessions.

 A: Click here for detailed information.

-One of our most distinguished graduates, Robert F. McDonnell, currently serves as the 71st Governor of Virginia.
-Other graduates serve in the nation's top 100 law firms, in public service and in local, state and national government positions.
+Our graduates serve in the nation's top 100 law firms, in public service and in local, state, and national government positions.

-97% of our graduates who had an LSAT score above 155 passed the bar exam on their first
+92.3% of our graduates who had an LSAT score above 155 passed the bar exam on their first attempt.

-89% of our graduates who had an LSAT score above 150 passed the bar exam on their first
+87.3% of our graduates who had an LSAT score above 150 passed the bar exam on their first attempt.

 A. The School of Law has not adopted any mandatory grade curve or grade distribution.
 Grading is done objectively on the basis of the quality of the student’s work.
 Individual professors are permitted to curve students’ grades in individual classes in order to achieve a desired grade distribution, and some do.